Korean martial arts

+Notable examples of unarmed martial arts include taekwondo, hapkido, ssireum, and taekkyon.
+For armed martial arts, Korean archery, Kumdo, Korean swordsmanship, and knife fighting exist.
+In November 2011, taekkyon was placed on the UNESCO Intangible Cultural Heritage of Humanity List.

 History

 Early history

 Wrestling, called ssireum, is the oldest form of ground fighting in Korea, while Subak was the upright martial art of foot soldiers.
 Weapons were an extension of those unarmed skills.
 Besides being used to train soldiers, both of these traditional martial arts were also popular among villagers during festivals for dance, mask, acrobatic, and sport fighting.
 These martial arts were also considered basic physical education.
-However, Koreans (as with the neighboring Mongols) relied more heavily on bows and arrows in warfare than they did on close-range weapons.
+However, Koreans relied more heavily on bows and arrows in warfare than they did on close-range weapons.